hbhavsar1002/taskflow/README.md

 # TaskFlow
-This is a react.js app which helps as a task manager.
+This is a React.js application which helps in managing tasks.
 ## Prerequisites

 ### Install Node JS